Medical News Notes

 February 28, 2023

-Reminder: exams on request
+Reminder: complete physical exams on request

 Some patients have expressed they would like a more complete Physical Examination.
 Keep in mind, not all patients want such detail, but it is always available.
 Simply telephone the office and request that the next visit should include the more complete examination.